• Skip to primary navigation

 She also asked if the booking agent had any trouble creating the itinerary, to which I answered no because the mileage he quoted was stated instantly after he entered the final flight details.

-I continued by saying I would never have transferred the miles over had I thought there would be a problem and I planned to use my United Mileage Plus Explorer card to pay the taxes and fees.
+I continued by saying I would never have transferred the miles over had I thought there would be a problem and I was ready to use my United Explorer card to pay the taxes and fees.

 Hold again….